khulnasoft-lab/khulnasoft-ui/doc/contributing/breaking_changes_to_components.md

    This keeps the diff small and easy to review, since templates don't need to change, and no visual or behavioral changes need to be verified.
 It also reduces the amount of work that needs to be done in later steps.
+For large replacement sets, this [script](https://gitlab.com/-/snippets/3683091) helps automate most of the work.

 1. Duplicate the existing `GlFoo` implementation, naming one copy `GlDeprecatedFoo`, and export it as `GlDeprecatedFoo`.
 This copy should receive _no further changes_.